vasunep0306/demandov2/README.md

 3. Prevent teachers from accessing student routes and vice versa. [functionality] #notstarted
 4. Create an admin page. [functionality] #notstarted
 5. If student is already enrolled, tell them they are in an alert box. [functionality] #notstarted
-6. For each course, add a discussion board where teachers and students can collaborate.
-There should be no restrictions as for user types. [functionality] #inprogress
-7. Add messaging feature. [functionality] #notstarted
+6. Add messaging feature. [functionality] #notstarted
-8. Add route to get discussions for the given user. [functionality] #notstarted
+7. Add route to get discussions for the given user. [functionality] #notstarted
-9. Integrate email functionality [functionality] #notstarted
+8. Integrate email functionality [functionality] #notstarted
-10. Tablify Question Page [functionality] #notstarted
+9. Tablify Question Page [functionality] #notstarted